Study Permit

 • The TRV will be in the passport.
 The holder must enter Canada before the expiry date on the TRV.

 • The TRV will also indicate if the holder can enter Canada only once (a single-entry visa) or multiple times (a multiple-entry visa).
-Since 2014, all applicants are automatically considered for multiple-entry TRVs.
+All applicants are automatically considered for multiple-entry TRVs.

 • An individual submitting an application for a study permit does not have to submit a separate application for a TRV.
 If the application is approved, the TRV will be issued along with the Letter of Introduction.